HLT-ISTI/LeQua2022_scripts/Readme.md

 This first example shows how to create a valid submission file for task T1A.
-Let us assume we already have a trained quantifier, and we want to assess its performance on the development set (for which we know the true prevalence values).
+Let us assume we already have a trained quantifier, and we want to assess its performance on the development set (for which the true prevalence values are known).
 Assume the development samples are located in `./data/T1A/public/dev_vectors`
 and the true prevalence are in `./data/T1A/public/dev_prevalences.csv`.
 This could be carried out as follows: